Applications Open: UMS Teaching Artists

 By UMS LobbyTweet

-Making puppets during an in-class workshop.
+At an in-class workshop at Holmes Elementary.
 Photo by Peter Smith.

 UMS is seeking enthusiastic, highly skilled teaching artists for part-time seasonal independent contract employment for our 2017-18 School Day Performance Season.

 Who should apply

 Applicants must demonstrate experience in any of the following disciplines: dance, music, drama, puppetry, visual arts, or video in support of our K-12 Pre & Post Performance In-Class Workshops.
 Applicants must be committed to working with young people and able to collaborate with other educators.
 Eligible candidates will be required to develop and implement in-class arts-integrated workshops in connection with our series of School Day Performances.
 Teaching artists will use their art form as a vehicle to address the specific themes and ideas of the performance as the core content of their lesson.

 We encourage applications from teaching artists personally connected to these themes as we believe the diversity of our programming should be reflected in the diversity of our teaching artists.
 This season we are offering Pre & Post-show workshops for the following School Day Performances:

 - Ragamala Dance (Dance)